Based on 746 reviews

 Meals: Breakfast, Lunch and Dinner

-Start your day with breakfast, then check out from the hotel and set off for Paro, aiming for the famous Taktshang Monastery or Tiger’s Nest.
-A 5-hour walk awaits you, leading to this iconic monastery perched 900m above the Paro Valley on a cliff.
+Start your day with breakfast, then check out of the hotel and set off for Paro, aiming for the famous Taktsang Monastery or Tiger’s Nest.
+A five-hour walk awaits you, leading to this iconic monastery, perched 900m above the Paro Valley on a cliff.

 According to legend, Guru Rinpoche reached this site on a tigress’s back and meditated there, earning it the name ‘Tiger’s Nest.’
 Held in high esteem as a sacred site visited by Shabdrung Ngawang Namgyal in 1646, every Bhutanese aims to visit at least once in their lifetime.
 The monastery, once damaged by fire in 1998, now stands restored to its original magnificence.

-In the afternoon, journey to Drukgyel Dzong, an ancient fortress battleground for Bhutanese warriors against Tibetan invaders.
+In the afternoon, drive to Drukgyel Dzong, an ancient fortress battleground for Bhutanese warriors against Tibetan invaders.
 The road to the fortress reveals the stunning Chomolhari, known as the “mountain of the goddess.”

 A trip to Kyichu Lhakhang, one of the 108 temples built in the Himalayas by Tibetan King Songtsen Gampo, which symbolizes the advent of Buddhism into Bhutan, is scheduled for the evening.
 Kyichu Lhakhang dates back to the 7th century.